SkybuckFlying/SkyVite/AI System Prompts/SystemPrompt.md

 ## Special Rules for uses clausules in Delphi/Pascal *.pas and *.dpr files:

 1. The uses clausule in Delphi/Pascal units should use the correct filename mappings for Go to Delphi translated units.

+## Special Rules for common/types:

+1. The common.types.pas file does not exist instead the common.<type>.pas file does exist, where type is a certain type that is needed.
+   Thus find the type which is needed and use the correct common.<type>.pas in the uses clausule.